 Resolution, bitrate, and frame rate are related to each other.
 Generally, when resolution is fixed, the higher the bitrate, the clearer the image; when bitrate is fixed, the higher the resolution, the blurrier the image.
 Set resolution, bitrate, and frame rate properly to ensure good video quality.

-Client events correspond to the calling of SDK methods by the application and are usually used to help locate software problems, analyze bugs, as well as simulate scenarios by analyzing users’ operations.
+Client events correspond to the calling of SDK APIs by the application and are usually used to help locate software problems, analyze bugs, as well as simulate scenarios by analyzing users’ operations.
 Pay attention to these client events:

 Click View Detailed Event to open the event list and view the operations of key client events.